slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

 Pixel width
 ^^^^^^^^^^^^^

-The pixel width can be configured to 4, 8, 16 (default) or 32 bits using the command ``dr``.
+The pixel width can be configured to 4, 8, 16 (default) or 32 bits using the command `dr <commandline.html#term-dr-value>`_.
 This affects image size per UDP port or file.

 Flip rows
 ^^^^^^^^^^

-One can use the command ``fliprows`` to flip the rows vertically for the bottom or top half module.
+One can use the command `fliprows <commandline.html#term-fliprows-0-1>`_ to flip the rows vertically for the bottom or top half module.
 It is sent out to the reciever, but does not flip rows in the output file itself, but rather streams out this info via the json header and thus instructs the GUI to display them correctly.

 1GbE/ 10GbE Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Both UDP ports ``udp_dstport`` and ``udp_dstport2`` are used in Eiger as shows in the figure.
+Both UDP ports `udp_dstport <commandline.html#term-udp_dstport-n>`_ and `udp_dstport2 <commandline.html#term-udp_dstport2-n>`_ are used in Eiger as shows in the figure.
 Both of them can be set to use either the 1GbE or the 10GbE interface for data.
 The 1GbE interface is used also for control and configuration.
 For data, the 1GbE interface is enabled by default.
-It can be disabled by enabling the ``tengiga`` command and updating both the ``udp_dstport, udp_dstport2, udp_dstip`` commands to match the 1GbE or 10GbE interface.
+It can be disabled by enabling the `tengiga <commandline.html#term-tengiga-0-1>`_ command and updating both the `udp_dstport <commandline.html#term-udp_dstport-n>`_ , `udp_dstport2 <commandline.html#term-udp_dstport2-n>`_ , `udp_dstip <commandline.html#term-udp_dstip-x.x.x.x-or-auto>`_ commands to match the 1GbE or 10GbE interface.
 This setting only affects packetsize and number of packets, but does not affect the total image size.

 Reducing network load
 ^^^^^^^^^^^^^^^^^^^^^^